Why I love The Artist’s Way

 For a couple of years, I’d say that dancing was my main hobby.
 I don’t take classes so often now, but it’s a part of my life that brings me great joy and I can’t imagine life without it.

-I’ve made dozens of quilts using the hand-operated Singer machine that I was given by my Nan and I always have a project on the go.
+I attended a weekend course and workshops so I could make dozens quilts using the hand-operated Singer machine that I was given by my Nan.
+Now, I always have a quilt project on the go.

 I take pictures on my iPhone whenever I see something beautiful that I want to capture.
 I’ve worked hard to frame my pictures better and I love to try different filters.